jessenaakka/jessenaakka/README.md

 Description for projects:
   - I will create new portfolio using React.
 I will also redesign it to look better!
   - OneCryptoWallet will be a nice and simple crypto app using free crypto API's.
 Idea behind the app will be that I would have more clear way of seeing all of my crypto in one place.
   - BudgetPlanner will be a app for me and my girlfriend to use to plan our money usage.
-App will allow for you to add monthly recurring expenses, montly sallary and other incoms, other expenses.
+App will allow for you to add monthly recurring expenses, monthly incoms and other expenses.
 You can also add a plan on how much you want to save money in a month and the app will calculate daily useage that will be caculated on monthly costs and other expenses that are marked to the app.